rick-r/marriage-figaro-norway/captions.md

 il birbo Figaro
 vinto [vostro] sarà.
 [parte]
-"I still have some clout in this town"
+I still have some clout in this town